Shinsei Bank and the Equator Principles

 Background of the adoption

-In order to create positive social impacts through addressing our materiality, Shinsei Bank realizes our corporate social responsibility and our role as a fund provider to encourage clients to take environmental and social considerations into account.
-Shinsei Bank also considers it essential to strengthen our system for managing environmental and social risks when financing projects.
-Therefore, Shinsei Bank has adopted the Equator Principles.
+In order to create positive social impacts through addressing our materiality, SBI Shinsei Bank realizes our corporate social responsibility and our role as a fund provider to encourage clients to take environmental and social considerations into account.
+SBI Shinsei Bank also considers it essential to strengthen our system for managing environmental and social risks when financing projects.
+Therefore, SBI Shinsei Bank has adopted the Equator Principles.

 Implementation system and processes